thomasm20/Project05/README.md

 Mandelbrot.java contains a Mandelbrot class that extends JFrame and implements ActionListener to set up the Mandelbrot interactive GUI frame with buttons and other items that respond to actions by the user.

 --Variables--
-canvas: private Canvas
+canvas: private variable of type Canvas
-increaseButton: private JButton
+increaseButton: private JButton variable for the increase limit button in the main frame
-decreaseButton: private JButton
+decreaseButton: private JButton variable for the decrease limit button in the main frame
-resetButton: private JButton
+resetButton: private JButton variable for the reset button in the main frame
-saveImaButton: private JButton
+saveImaButton: private JButton variable for the save image button in the main frame
-savePosButton: private JButton
+savePosButton: private JButton variable for the save position button in the main frame
-loadButton: private JButton
+loadButton: private JButton variable for the load button in the main frame
-editButton: private JButton
+editButton: private JButton variable for the edit button in the main frame
+gradientBox: private JComboBox variable for the combo box/dropdown menu of different gradient colors

-positionDisplay: public JLabel
+positionDisplay: public JLabel variable
-combo: public JComboBox
+combo: public JComboBox variable for the combo box/dropdown menu with Mandelbrot set and Julia set
-appFrame: public static Mandelbrot
+appFrame: public static Mandelbrot variable for the main frame

 --Methods--
 Mandelbrot() - Constructor method for Mandelbrot class